Prater: Vienna’s Living Fairground

 The Economics

 Is Prater expensive?
 Yes and no. Wander for free, soak up the atmosphere, and spend nothing.
 Ride selectively, and you’ll keep costs manageable.
-Chase every thrill, eat and drink along the way, and the bill climbs fast.Our outing cost €131.50—memorable, worth it, but undeniably pricey.
+Chase every thrill, eat and drink along the way, and the bill climbs fast.

-The Rhythm of the Park
+The Pulse of the Park

 Prater is open 24/7, year-round.
 Rides typically start late morning, peak in the evening, and taper off depending on weather and crowds.
 Each attraction is independently run, so opening times vary.
 That independence means unpredictability: one coaster might roar to life at 11 am, another might wait until mid-afternoon.
 In off-season, expect later starts and earlier closures.